 By being naive, you are setting yourself up for failure and a future potential child sexual abuse, child molestation, and criminal sexual conduct (CSC) charge.

 Q: WHAT IF THE MINOR DOESN’T WANT TO PRESS CHARGES?

-A: Michigan has what is commonly referred to as Mandatory Reporters.
-Mandatory Reporters are those people that once they are informed that sexual activity between a minor and an adult or a minor and another minor may have occurred, they are REQUIRED to report that information to Child Protective Services (CPS).
+Mandatory reporters are those people who, once they are informed that sexual activity between a minor and an adult or a minor and another minor may have occurred, are REQUIRED to report that information to Child Protective Services (CPS).